Metellina segmentata: Copulation

 Prior to copulation, males perform a courtship to indicate that they are not prey.
 This is most commonly done through vibrations on the web.
 Generally, copulation lasts from 30 seconds to 2 minutes.
 The eggs are a yellow color, and they are normally placed on twigs in white cocoons.

 Fecundity

 Female fecundity is known to have high correlation with female size ー females who have 2mm wide cephalothorax on average, produce around 80 eggs.
 However, females who have 3mm cephalothorax, on average, produce 160 eggs.
-Furthermore, this fecundity can depend on the size of the female.
-Generally, the greater the male, the more eggs the females produce.
+Furthermore, this fecundity can depend on the size of the male - generally, the greater the size of the male, the more eggs the females produce.

 Life-span

 While females mature over a time span of several weeks, males can mature within a week.
 After the spiders hatch from their eggs, spiderlings can mature anytime from five to ten molts.
 After the spider reaches adulthood, these spiders are known to live from one to two years.